U.S. stocks traded in a range Thursday, the busiest day of the earnings season with reports from firms such as Facebook and Ford.

 Some of the names on the move ahead of the open.

-The number of Americans filing for benefits fell more than expected last week, but the trend continued to point to sustained labor market strength.
+The number of Americans filing for benefits rose more than expected last week, but the trend continued to point to sustained labor market strength.